sebastianknopf/OpenTicketV2/docs/SECURITY.md

 age, you also should be aware of the user group, which will have access to the public key certificate, since this would enable a user to view these personal information.

-The `de.openticket.security`package is only a helper, you can encrypt / decrypt your legitimation messages with any method you want.
+The `org.openticket.security`package is only a helper, you can encrypt / decrypt your legitimation messages with any method you want.

 [< General Notes](GENERAL_NOTES.md) | [Data Structure >](DATA_STRUCTURE.md)